Paul Pöpperl

-Paul Friedrich Pöpperl (born 25 February 2003) is a German professional footballer who plays as an attacking midfielder for Regionalliga club Schalke 04 II.
+Paul Friedrich Pöpperl (born 25 February 2003) is a German professional footballer who plays as an attacking midfielder.

 Career

 After playing one season for Schalke II, Pöpperl signed a professional two-year contract with Schalke 04 on 26 June 2024.

 He was immediately loaned to VVV-Venlo for the 2024–25 season.
 On 10 August 2024, he made his professional debut for the club in a 1–1 away draw against ADO Den Haag.
 On 3 January 2025, he was loaned to 3.
 Liga club Viktoria Köln for the remainder of the season.

+He made his first team debut for Schalke 04 in the 2.
+Bundesliga in a 2–1 home win against SC Paderborn on 28 November 2025.